ComputationalDesignLab/blackbox/docs/source/wing/intro.rst

 refer :ref:`installation<installation>` details.

 There are other required files depending on the solver, refer below sections to know more about how to use this module.
-All the files used in below sections can be found in ``examples`` directory on github.
+All the examples used in below sections can be found in ``examples`` directory on github.

 .. toctree::
     :maxdepth: 3